alexandergill/ci-coursework/README.md

 # Classification of Neural Recordings
 Neural network to classify spikes in a neural recording from bipolar electrodes.

+Here's the feedback I got for this coursework:

+> Classifier Performance Mark: 89%
+> Report: 68%
+> Code Quality: 60%
+> Total: 74%

 Follow the instructions below to use the repository.

 Written for Python 3.7.5